SHG Black Point FS 1003/FS 2000: Games

-There are 7 or 8 games officially known to be released for the system which came on ROM cartridges.
-Like the Palladium Tele-Cassetten Game and many other consoles, the SHG Black Point uses PC-50X cartridges.
-The cartridges are also compatible with the Audio Sonic Programmable Video System and the Hanimex HMG 1292 home video game consoles.
-The games were sold for around 50 to 80 DEM.
+There are 7 or 8 games officially known to be released for the system which came on cartridges.
+Like the Palladium Tele-Cassetten Game and many other consoles, the SHG Black Point uses PC-50x cartridges.
+The games were sold for around 50 to 80 DM.
 (About 50 to 75 € in 2020.)
-The console itself did not contain a CPU or any RAM, but the cartridges did.
-A module with 10 different variations of Pong was included in the scope of delivery.
+The console itself did not contain a CPU or any RAM/ROM, but the cartridges contain one of the first generation console AY-3-8xxx chip.
+A cartridge with 10 different variations of Pong was included in the scope of delivery.